U.S. Girls

-Background

-Remy grew up in Illinois and attended a Catholic high school.
-She was raised mostly by her mother.
-She was in her first punk band as a teenager.
-She cites riot grrrl and Crass as some of her early influences.
+Early life and education

-She attended an art college in Oregon, concentrating on paper arts and graphic design.
+Remy grew up in Illinois, raised mostly by her mother.
+She attended a Catholic high school, followed by an art college in Oregon, concentrating on paper arts and graphic design.

-The name "U.S. Girls" originated from a casual conversation she was having with a friend talking about a European band coming to town.
-She joked, "Wait 'til they get a look at these U.S. girls!" and the phrase stuck.

 Music career

+Remy was in her first punk band as a teenager.
+She cites riot grrrl and Crass as early influences.

 Remy began making music in the mid-2000s, playing in bands in Chicago and Portland.
 In 2008 she started recording solo at home.
+The name "U.S. Girls" originated from a casual conversation she was having with a friend talking about a European band coming to town.
+She joked, "Wait 'til they get a look at these U.S. girls!" and the phrase stuck.

 After signing to 4AD in 2015, first album Half Free received critical acclaim from publications including The Quietus.
 She performed the album at festivals through 2016, including Primavera Sound.

 In 2018, Remy's sixth studio album, In a Poem Unlimited, was released on 4AD. and was awarded Pitchfork's Best New Music accolade.
 She made her Coachella debut in 2019 as part of the album cycle.

 2020's Heavy Light was released shortly before the pandemic, preceded by singles "4 American Dollars" and "Overtime".
+Her 2023 album Bless This Mess was longlisted for the 2023 Polaris Music Prize.

+Alongside her husband Max "Slim Twig" Turnbull, she operates record label Calico Corp., and sometimes performs as a guest vocalist with Turnbull's Badge Époque Ensemble.

 Writing career

 In 2021, Remy released her first book, Begin by Telling, published by Bookhug Press.
 CBC.ca wrote that " experimental pop sensation Meg Remy spins a web out from her body to myriad corners of American hyper-culture.
-Through illustrated lyric essays depicting memories from early childhood to present day, Remy paints a stark portrait of a spectacle-driven country.".
+Through illustrated lyric essays depicting memories from early childhood to present day, Remy paints a stark portrait of a spectacle-driven country."

 Personal life

-Remy later moved the band to Toronto from Chicago in 2010 after marrying Canadian musician Max "Slim Twig" Turnbull.
-Alongside Turnbull, she operates record label Calico Corp., and sometimes performs as a guest vocalist with Turnbull's Badge Époque Ensemble.

-She is a permanent resident of Canada.
+Remy later moved from Chicago to Toronto in 2010 after marrying Canadian musician Turnbull.
+She has permanent residency status in Canada.